felixperez/TelePy/README.md

 # TelePy
-Just telegram bots writeen in python.
+Just telegram bots written in python.

  What we need?
     -First of all: